Are Halogens Activating or Deactivating? A Deep Dive into Substituent Effects

 The Dual Nature of Halogens: A Balancing Act

 Halogens are unique because they exhibit both inductive and resonance effects, albeit with differing magnitudes.
-Their electronegativity leads to a strong inductive electron-withdrawing effect.
+But their electronegativity leads to a strong inductive electron-withdrawing effect.
 This effect pulls electron density away from the aromatic ring, making it less reactive towards electrophiles.
 This deactivating effect is clearly demonstrated by the slower rate of electrophilic aromatic substitution reactions when compared to unsubstituted benzene.

 Halogens as Deactivating Groups: The Inductive Dominance